italian futurism

 The ideals of Futurism quickly spread across various art forms, including literature, painting, sculpture, architecture, and theater.
 The movement sought to break free from the constraints of conventional aesthetics and to reflect the rapidly changing world through new, innovative means.
 Cinema, a relatively new art form at the time, was seen as a perfect medium for expressing Futurist ideas due to its inherent potential for depicting movement and modernity.

-Futurist cinema began to take shape around 1915, driven by a desire to move away from the classical narrative and stylistic elements of contemporary films at the time.
+Futurist cinema started around the year 1915, driven by a desire to move from the classical narrative and stylistic elements of contemporary films at the time.
 Futurists filmmakers pursued to create a new cinematic language that mirrored their enthusiasm for innovation.

 Thais (1917) by Anton Giulio Bragaglia